 we inject the PRODUCT_SERVICE

 .
-We want the Product Service come from the our Product Module.
+We want the Product Service to come from our Product Module.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 | import { Component, Inject } from '@angular/core'; //We want Product Service from ProductModule import { Product, ProductService } from './productmodule/product.service'; @Component({ selector: 'my-app', templateUrl: './app.component.html', providers: [], }) export class AppComponent { products: Product[]; constructor( @Inject('PRODUCT_SERVICE') private productService: ProductService ) {} getProducts() { this.products = this.productService.getProducts(); } } |